 While we talk a lot about feeding your baby (whether that’s breast milk or formula), it can be easy to neglect nourishing ourselves during our postpartum period.
 If we had to choose between an hours’ sleep, a shower or cooking a balanced meal, a lot of us might put cooking in the ‘too hard’ basket.

 But there is an important link between what we eat and how we feel, especially in those first few weeks after birth.
-So, we chatted with Kathryn Stoneman, a Birth and Postpartum Doula, Mindfulness Teacher, mum of two and Founder of Mamma Nurture (a platform supporting the journey from woman to mother).
+So, we chatted with Kathryn Stoneman, a Birth and Postpartum Doula, Mindfulness Teacher, mum of three and Founder of Mamma Nurture (a platform supporting the journey from woman to mother).

 Keep reading to discover the benefits of postpartum nutrition, what foods can be helpful and what foods to steer clear of during this time.